Once you receive the complete data of horse racing results, the main thing you will wish to know is how to query a racing database.

-Payment is made via secure Paypal gateway – an existing account not required.
+Payment is made via secure Stripe gateway.
 All major debit & credit cards accepted.
+We also accept PayPal

 To further anyone’s ambition to use the information, whether this is as a point of reference, a repository for their ratings or to enable the research into racing systems.